onevcat/UniWebView-Docs/docs/guide/using-javascript.md

 If any error occurs when you adding the JavaScript (syntax error, in most cases), the `resultCode` will not be "0".

 ::: tip JavaScript Related Methods
 In the example above, we add the JavaScript inside the `OnPageFinished` event callback.

 The JavaScript is always bound to a context, or say, the current web page.
 You can only add functions to a page, or execute a function which is already on the page.
-Usually, it is a good idea to perform JavaScript related operation **after the page being loaded**.
+Usually, it is a good idea to perform JavaScript related operation **after the page being loaded** (inside `OnPageFinished`).
 :::

 ## Run a Function